spec-framework/spec/README.md

 ### License

 *spec-framework* and all its content is distributed under a dual-license:
+- GPL v3 license when shipped as part of a programming language, its core libraries and frameworks, or its Integrated Development Environment.
+For more information about the lincense, see `LICENSE-GPL`
-- MIT license when used as an external library.
+- MIT license for other cases.
 For more information about the license, see `LICENSE-MIT`
-- GPL v3 license when shipped as part of a programming language or its Integrated development environment.
-For more information about the lincense, see `LICENSE-GPL`